MARC WB3JOE/R W3NWA Southeastern PA

 We have a lot of very experienced hams in MARC who could bring a lot of value to an Elmer program.
 MARC has a list of club members who would be willing to be Elmers.
 If you would like to take advantage of being mentored send your requests to Jeremy N2ZLQ.

-Here are two links that have some good information about Elmers and Amateur Radio in general:
+Here is a link that has some good information about Elmers and Amateur Radio in general:

 http://www.hamuniverse.com/elmer.html